-From his first days in Nashville, Andy Berke worked to stop offenders from repeating their mistakes when they return to our community.
+Safety is a prerequisite for the success of any community.
+That’s why Andy has relentlessly focused on making streets safer for all.
+From his first days in Nashville, he worked to stop offenders from repeating their mistakes when they return to our community.
 He fought to increase funding for programs designed to help law enforcement and community organizations work together to reduce shootings, punish violent offenders and create opportunities for young people who want to avoid the criminal path.

 To send Andy questions, comments or concerns, click here.

 Fill in the form below and Andy will do his best to respond ASAP.

 Help Andy's Campaign for Mayor.Get Involved